feelixs/cli/README.md

    -createDocs, -cd      Creates documentation based on a DSPXml
                          file created with the -checkResults flag.
-   -descibeAll, -da      Descibe all of the transpiler in the project -describe, -d         Describes the current SSoTme
+   -descibeAll, -da      Descibe all of the transpiler in the project -describe, -d         Describes the current AICapture
-                         project (and all transpilers) -emailAddress, -e     The email address for the account authenticating -execute, -exec       Executes the given command as a ProcessInfo.Start -help, -h             Show help about how to use the ssotme cli -includeDisabled,
+                         project (and all transpilers) -emailAddress, -e     The email address for the account authenticating -execute, -exec       Executes the given command as a ProcessInfo.Start -help, -h             Show help about how to use the aicapture cli -includeDisabled,
    -id                   Include disabled tools in th ebuild -init                 Initialize the current folder as